NISRA-Tech-Lab/71-ssb-pcos/README.md

 #### [Submission - Public Awareness of and Trust in Official Statistics 2022.Rmd](code/ministerial_sub/Submission%20-%20Public%20Awareness%20of%20and%20Trust%20in%20Official%20Statistics%202022.Rmd)

-When knitted this file will output the Ministerial Submisison in Word format.
+When knitted this file will output the Ministerial Submission in Word format.
 Where possible, values have been automated.
-Other areas of the text that may require further attention have been highlighed in red text.
+Other areas of the text that may require further attention have been highlighted in red text.

 ### [code/ods_tables](code/ods_tables)